 Our example system uses a language-based world-state history generated through Socratic multi-model discussion (Sec.~\ref{subsec:linguistic-world-state}), and provides this as context to an LM to enable open-ended reasoning on egocentric videos.
 Open-ended text prompts from a user, conditioned on an egocentric video, can yields three types of responses: a text-based response, a visual result, and/or an audio clip.
 These latter two provide examples that open up the capabilities of the system to respond not only with text-based responses, but also respond with video snippets themselves, which may be a higher-bandwidth way to respond to user requests ({\em{``a picture is worth a thousand words''}}).
 The specific composition of our system is of course just one example -- overall, the modularity of the Socratic approach makes it easy to compose together foundation models, zero-shot, in a variety of ways to provide a spectrum of multimodal reasoning capabilities.

 The demonstrated tasks include (i) summarization, (ii) open-ended Q\&A, (iii) forecasting, (iv) corrections, and (v) video search for either visual or audio cues.
-These tasks have predominantly been studied in isolation in the research community -- but our example results with SMs suggest they can be subsumed under the same unified language-based system for multimodal reasoning. {\em{\textbf{Descriptions and results}}} for each of (i)-(v) are shown below.
+These tasks have predominantly been studied in isolation in the research community -- but our example results with SMs suggest they can be subsumed under the same unified language-based system for multimodal reasoning.

-\textbf{(i) Summarization} can be implemented by prompting an LM to complete the excerpt ``{\{\greenuline{world-state history}\}} { Summary of my day:}'' to which it can respond with outputs like ``{\textbf{I slept in a bed, made coffee, watched TV, did laundry, received a package, bench pressed, showered, ate a sandwich, worked on a computer, and drank wine.}}'' Since the language-based world-state history is constructed with summaries of visual content, it carries contextual information that can be complementary to what is found in closed captions (\eg speech and dialogue, explored in Sec. \ref{sec:internet-video-to-text}).
+\textbf{(i) Summarization} can be implemented by prompting an LM to complete the excerpt ``{\{\greenuline{world-state history}\}} { Summary of my day:}'' to which it can respond with outputs like ``{\textbf{I slept in a bed, made coffee, watched TV, did laundry, received a package, bench pressed, showered, ate a sandwich, worked on a computer, and drank wine.}}'' Since the language-based world-state history is constructed with summaries of visual content, it carries contextual information that can be complementary to what is found in closed captions (\eg speech and dialogue).